awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

      +  [Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)
      + [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md) **Note**
 To use Session Manager with on\-premises servers and virtual machines \(VMs\) that you activated as managed instances, you must use the Advanced\-Instances Tier\.
-For more information about advanced instances, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
+For more information about advanced instances, see [Turning on the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.

 1. On the local machine from which you want to connect to a managed instance using SSH, do the following:
    + Ensure that version 1\.1\.23\.0 or later of the Session Manager plugin is installed\.

      For information about installing the Session Manager plugin, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
-   + Update the SSH configuration file to enable running a proxy command that starts a Session Manager session and transfer all data through the connection\.
+   + Update the SSH configuration file to allow running a proxy command that starts a Session Manager session and transfer all data through the connection\.

      **Linux and macOS**